beyond88/javascript-learning-101/README.md

 <h2 align="center">Promise.all() vs Promise.allSettled()</h2>
 <p>
-<strong>Promise.all()</strong> returns a promise which resolves, when all promises from an array are resolved and gets rejected if one or more promises get rejected.
+<strong>Promise.all()</strong> method takes an iterable of promises as input and returns a single Promise.
+This returned promise fulfills when all of the input's promises fulfill (including when an empty iterable is passed), with an array of the fulfillment values.
+It rejects when any of the input's promises rejects, with this first rejection reason.
-<strong>Promise.allSettled()</strong> returns a promise which resolves when all the promises in the array are settled (rejected or resolved).
+The <strong>Promise.allSettled()</strong> method takes an iterable of promises as input and returns a single Promise.
+This returned promise fulfills when all of the input's promises settle (including when an empty iterable is passed), with an array of objects that describe the outcome of each promise.
 </p>